-- Who will be surveyed and where do they live? - Is there a map of housing units or list of addresses? (survey frame) - How many non-AIANs are in the survey frame? - Consider checkerboarding and other issues when determining survey area
+- Who will be surveyed and where do they live? - Is there a map of housing units or list of addresses? (survey frame) - How many non-AI/AN households are in the survey frame? - Consider checkerboarding and other issues when determining survey area

-Example: Rosebud Indian Reservation and Off-Reservation Trust Land
+Example: Rosebud Indian Reservation and Off-Reservation Trust Lan